kofronpi/contracts-fr-en/src/en/cgv.md

 Will be considered a Customer fault opposable to the latter any wrong use of the Deliverable, fault, negligence, omission or failure of his part, or non-respect of advice and directions provided by the Developer.

 ## Article 6.
-Guarantees
+Guarantees & Deliverable Acceptance

 ### 6.1.
 Warranty of the Developer

-The Developer guarantees to the Customer that the Deliverable will be bought and delivered in compliance with the contractual documents.
+The Developer guarantees to the Customer that the Deliverable will be sold and delivered in compliance with the contractual documents.

 ### 6.2.
 Warranty of the Customer

 The Customer claims to hold all rights and authorizations allowing the use of the Provided assets.
 He guarantees the Developer against all action or demand of a third-party regarding the Provided assets.

+### 6.3.
+Deliverable acceptance

+Deliverable acceptance criteria are set as a formal statement of needs, rules, tests, requirements and standards that must be used to review the project outcome by the Customer to accept the Deliverable.
+They are specified in the Particular conditions of contract.
+Rejection of the Deliverable can be agreed upon only if there is a repeatable way to prove that a test, need or requirement is compromised by a failure such as a bug.
+Rejection of the Deliverable cannot be agreed upon if the failure is due to a framework or language bug which needs upgrading, or to the modification of code outside of the Deliverable code base (API interactions, database schema modifications, etc.).

+Due to the nature of software development, this must be done in reasonable delay : upon delivery, the Customer must arrange an approver in his team to accept the Deliverable within X days.

+After that, the project has produced the deliverables that meet the initial expectations of the customer and is considered accepted.

 ## Article 7.
 Intellectual property